bruce-hill/tomo/docs/lists.md

 ---

 ### `remove_at`
-Removes elements from the array starting at a specified index.
+Removes elements from the list starting at a specified index.

 ```tomo
 func remove_at(arr:@List(T), at: Int = -1, count: Int = 1 -> Void)
 ```

-- `arr`: The mutable reference to the array.
+- `arr`: The mutable reference to the list.
-- `at`: The index at which to start removing elements (default is `-1`, which means the end of the array).
+- `at`: The index at which to start removing elements (default is `-1`, which means the end of the list).
 - `count`: The number of elements to remove (default is `1`).

 **Returns:**